jerrinbright/VisualOdometry/README.md

 - Clone the Repo.
 - Download the KITTI Dataset with ground truth poses from <a href="http://www.cvlibs.net/datasets/kitti/eval_odometry.php">here</a>.
 Change the dataset path in the ``` dataset.py``` file.
+You can also download one sequence and its sequence by <a href="https://drive.google.com/file/d/19OpF7VrMP6AmQ1eC4aapsMwzvgkGlih3/view?usp=sharing"> clicking here</a>.
 - Then, run the ``` main.py``` python file.
 The syntax is ``` python3 main.py <EXTRACTOR> <PRE-PROCESSOR> ```

 For Example, type ``` python3 main.py ORB bilateralFiltering ``` to run monocular visual odometry using ORB feature extractors and Bilteral preprocessing filtering technique.